AnerghaKM/AnerghaKM/README.md

 -👩💻 I'm so fond of human computer interface and my primary focus is to constantly experiment with cutting-edge technologies

--🔭 My area of interest is in Data & AI
+-🔭 My area of interest is in Big Data & AI

 -🏢 I’m currently working at IBM